This post may contain affiliate links. For more information, read my disclosure policy.

 When I want to really treat the chocolate and caramel fans in my life, these gooey chocolate oatmeal bars are what I make.

-Butter: I always use unsalted butter, and be sure it’s softened.
-To use salted butter, reduce salt by ½ teaspoon.
+- Butter: I always use unsalted butter, and be sure it’s softened to room temperature.
+To use salted butter, reduce salt by 1/2 teaspoon.

-Sugar: This recipe uses a combination of brown sugar and granulated sugar to make the cookie bar base.
+- Sugar: This recipe uses a combination of light brown sugar and granulated sugar to make the cookie bar base.

-Quick-Cooking Oats: I prefer to use quick oats in my cookie recipes – did you know you can make your own quick oats if you have old fashioned?
+- Quick-Cooking Oats: I prefer to use quick oats in my cookie recipes – did you know you can make your own quick oats if you have old fashioned oats?

-Heavy Whipping Cream: To melt the caramel, no substitutions here!
+- Heavy Whipping Cream: To melt the caramel, no substitutions here – you must use heavy cream.

-Chocolate Chips: Use your favorite, I used semi-sweet.
+- Chocolate Chips: Use your favorite, I used semi sweet chocolate chips, but you can also use milk chocolate.

 How to Make Caramelitas

-Step 6.
-Finish Baking: Bake the caramelitas for 24 to 28 minutes or until they are lightly golden around the edges and on top.
+- Bake the carmelitas for 24 to 28 minutes or until they are lightly golden around the edges and on top.
 Cool them completely before removing them from the pan and slicing.

 Tips and Variations